Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by vitaCare Prescription Services, Inc at its Boca Raton facility, reporting 126 affected workers.
+The most significant filing came from vitaCare Prescription Services at its Boca Raton facility, reporting 126 affected workers.
 Formulated Solutions followed with 66 workers.

 Trend & Outlook